rebahama/social-reviewer-frontend/TESTING.md

 * Testing have been done to copy the url and id number of another review and try to acessing it, but if the user is not the owner then user will be redirected away makeing it not possible to edit or delete another review.

+* When user logs out testing have been done to try to acessing restricted content.

+* In the profile page the "edit" links is only visable of the logged in user is the owner of the profile.
+If the id of another probile is copied and pasted in the url for editing then the user will automatically be redirected.

 # Searching
 * Searching after title,catgory and username displays reviews relevant to the search word.